pratikjagrut/hashnode-blogs-backup/clxfzw2yd000208l9fi6a4jz4.md

 ---
 title: "Brief history of container orchestration"
 seoTitle: "Evolution of Containerization: From Chroot to Container Orchestrators"
 seoDescription: "Explore the evolution of containerization from chroot to Container.
-Discover key milestones, challenges, and the role of container orchestration in modern "
+Discover key milestones, challenges, and the role of container orchestration in modern"
 datePublished: Sat Jun 15 2024 10:48:59 GMT+0000 (Coordinated Universal Time)
 cuid: clxfzw2yd000208l9fi6a4jz4
 slug: brief-history-of-container-orchestration